SofKapa/sofkapa-photo/_posts/2022-06-20-carolina-pregnancy.md

 ---
 layout: post
 title: Carolina's pregnancy
-description: This mom-to-be loves the ocean and we couldn't think of a better place for the photoshoot
+description: This mom-to-be loves the Portuguese ocean and we couldn't think of a better place for the photoshoot
 location: Lisbon - Portugal
 featured: true
 live_url: /project-gallery.html